 Does Bernie Sanders pay taxes?

-The Sanders also donate to charity and in 2018, they donated 3.4 percent of their adjusted gross income to charity.
+The Sanders have been known to donate to charity.
+In 2018, they donated 3.4 percent of their adjusted gross income to charity.
 His tax rate was 35 percent in 2016, 30 percent in 2017, and 26 percent in 2018.
 Sanders has been vocal about the wealth disparity in the U.S. and he wants the super-rich to pay their fair share of taxes.

 While Sanders is among the top 1 percent, against whom he has based his campaign around, he has been transparent with his returns.

-Sanders has lashed out at billionaires again and has said that they need to pay their fair share of taxes.
-Earlier in 2021, he specifically targeted Jeff Bezos, then the world’s richest person, and Elon Musk, who was then the second-richest person.
+Sanders has continuously lashed out at billionaires, saying they need to pay their fair share of taxes.
+Earlier in 2021, he specifically targeted Jeff Bezos, then the world’s richest person, and Musk, who is now the second-richest person.

 Since then, Musk has added several billions of dollars to his net worth due to the spike in Tesla stock.
 Meanwhile, Musk has been selling Tesla shares after he held a Twitter poll where the majority was in favor of him selling shares.

-You have to be naïve to think that Musk is selling billions of dollars worth of Tesla shares due to a Twitter poll.
-There could be multiple reasons why Musk is selling shares.
-The first is of course the steep rise in the stock.
-Secondly, he might be selling the shares now to escape the expected increase in capital gains tax.
+You have to be naïve to think that Musk sold billions of dollars worth of Tesla shares due to a Twitter poll.
+There could be multiple reasons why Musk sold the shares.
+The first is, of course, the steep rise in the stock.
+Secondly, he may have sold the shares to escape the expected increase in capital gains tax.